TrigGuard

 1. Intercept: All POST /execute requests enter the single authoritative evaluation layer.

-3. Signing: On PERMIT (only), the protocol issues an Ed25519-signed receipt.
+3. Signing: On PERMIT (only), the protocol issues an Ed25519-signed receipt over the canonicalized payload.
 DENY and SILENCE still yield a deterministic, attributable outcome.

 4. Execution: Downstream systems must not commit without a valid PERMIT receipt binding that request.